daviddarnes/david.darn.es/_posts/2012-11-19-web-dev-conference-2012.md

 This event was what I expected and more.
 All the speakers gave brilliant talks that opened my mind, not only in terms of development but also in design.
 They all came from such a wide range of backgrounds within the industry, and hearing from all those different angles was really a great deal of interest to me.
 I&#8217;ll take a lot from this conference.
 I&#8217;ve found new drive towards learning new languages, I&#8217;ve learnt that playing with ideas really can bare truly fruitful avenues, and that I&#8217;m not the only one that gets really passionate about their work.
 All I need to do now is to put this new found knowledge to good use!

 WDC is held every year in the city of Bristol, and organised by [Alex Older][39].
-I&#8217;d like to thank him for putting the show together and allowing me, and all the other attendees, the opporitunity to hear from professionals in the field of Web Design & Development.
+I&#8217;d like to thank him for putting the show together and allowing me, and all the other attendees, the opportunity to hear from professionals in the field of Web Design & Development.

 Cheers, Dave